Currently reading: The best hybrid cars: PHEVs and regular hybrids rated

 Hybrids combine the convenience of fossil fuel with the appeal of zero-emissions running.
 Which do we recommend?

-The best hybrid cars deftly combine green emission ratings with low running costs, as well as the ability to fill up in mere moments from a pump.
+Well, dear reader, hybrids deftly combine green emission ratings with low running costs and the ability to fill up in mere moments from a pump.

 Appealing to private buyers and company car owners alike, the commercial success of hybrids has been quite a thing to witness over the past couple of decades.